 Photo courtesy of Dianna Keen at These Days of Mine

-You fantasized about it, you looked, you shopped around.
+You’ve fantasized about it, you’ve looked, you’ve shopped around.
 You crawled in, under, and around a bunch of sailboats that other people wanted to get rid of.
 Finally, one grabbed your imagination more than any other.
-In your mind’s eye, you could see yourself as its proud owner in command of its sails and rudder.
+In your mind’s eye, you could see yourself as its proud owner and in command of its sails and rudder.
 You made the decision and you brought it home.

 Before I continue, a bit of legal housekeeping.
 This post contains affiliate links.
 That means I receive a small commission if you make a purchase using those links.
 Those commissions help to pay the costs associated with running this site so that it stays free for everyone to enjoy.
 For a complete explanation of why I’m telling you this and how you can support this blog without paying more, please read my full disclosure.